Skip to content

 Funding

-Please note that students will be required to both COMPLETE the program AND commit to a two-year service obligation in a publicly funded school.
+Please note that students will be required to both COMPLETE the program AND commit to a one-year service obligation in a publicly funded school.
 If a student does not meet these requirements, they will be required to reimburse the grant funding.

 Questions regarding the tuition benefit OR the program should be directed to